davmarc-lab/arch-config/README.md

 - [x] fixing neovim configuration because it's still not perfect but usable
 - [ ] implementing more feature with i3
 - [ ] better audio configuration
+- [ ] findig a best way to use doom theme in nvim
 - [ ] customize Thunar file explorer

+## Additional info

+For nvim configuration i've used the startup nvim plugin to have a startup screen.
+I've created my own theme in the plugin folder and added a file named `doom.lua`, with the configuration for the DOOM text. (kinda brute forced)